 What To Do When You See Signs of Self-Harm While Raising a Teenage Girl

-You may spot the warning signs or clear indications of self-harm, or your child may tell you they’re engaged in self-harm behavior.
+You may spot the warning signs or clear indications of self-harm , or your child may tell you they’re engaged in self-harm behavior or have had a relapse.

 “Seeing cuts on your child or a child refusing to show you cuts are a sign that help is needed,” Camomile said.
 However, some teens will show off their scars or cuts, which should also be seen as a cry for help.